fiskl-accounting/help-docs/docs/Core-Features/Invoicing/sending-invoices.md

 </details>

+#### Email Options

+##### Email CC & BCC

+You add CC and or BCC addresses.
+To add a CC or BCC type the email into the respective input fields.

 :::info[tip]
 To send emails from your own domain, you can whitelist it in [Invoice & quote settings](/docs/settings/invoice-quote-settings).
 :::

 :::info[tip]
-To receive a copy of all your invoice emails, set your default bcc email in Invoice and quote settings.
+You can add a default BCC to every email in (Invoice & Quote Settings)[/docs/settings/invoice-quote-settings#bcc-for-all-emails]
 :::

 ### Share Link